 6. Taking Advantage with Bit.ly

 Bit.ly is a website/tool that is used to shorten a website url.
-However, in case you might be wondering, website owners do this for various reasons but in the case of a Kickstarter project, this tool can provide some compelling insights.
+Website owners do this for various reasons but in the case of a Kickstarter project, this tool can provide some compelling insights.

 You see, when you add “a+” to the end of a Bit.ly url, this incredible tool can produce analytics and statistics about this link.
-That is, you can see how many people clicked on the link, which will help identify the best source of traffic for the ICO project.
+This means that you can see how many people clicked on the link, which will help identify the best source of traffic for the project.